Living Made Easy - FAQ

 Does the Park have rules?

-Yes, there are rules they are set & designed with the Residents of the park consultation so we can all enjoy living on a Lusso Park, a copy of the park rules will be given to you prior to the purchase of your home and form part of the Park Home licence agreement.
+Yes, there are rules which are set & designed with the Residents of the park consultation so we can all enjoy living on a Lusso Park, a copy of the park rules will be given to you prior to the purchase of your home and form part of the Park Home licence agreement.